Stock futures add to gains on relief bill optimism

 Continue Reading Below

-The major futures indexes suggest a gain of 0.3% when the Wednesday session begins.
+The major futures indexes suggest a gain of 0.1% on the Dow and a gain of 0.6% for the Nasdaq.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE